 “Arbitration clauses in contracts for products like bank accounts and credit cards make it nearly impossible for people to take companies to court when things go wrong,” CFPB Director Richard Cordray said in a statement.
 “These clauses allow companies to avoid accountability by blocking group lawsuits and forcing people to go it alone or give up.
 Our new rule will stop companies from sidestepping the courts and ensure that people who are harmed together can take action together.”

 The Arbitration Fight is Just Beginning

 U.S. Sen. Tom Cotton, R-Arkansas, who sits on the Senate Banking Committee, has already come out against the new rule.
-He’s already announced that he’s begun drafting a resolution to kill it.
+He has already announced that he has begun drafting a resolution to kill it.